 Smithville is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Smithville is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Smithville has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-In terms of college education, Smithville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.33% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Smithville is somewhat higher than in the average US city of 21.84%: 25.33% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Smithville in 2022 was $23,205, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $92,820 for a family of four.
 However, Smithville contains both very wealthy and poor people as well.
 Smithville also has one of the higher rates of people living in poverty in the nation, with 35.24% of its population below the federal poverty line.